Description

 Cracks Color Light A top color of the effect of the cracks.

 Cracks Depth Iteration The number of iterations used to calculate the effect.
 Best results can be achieved in between 5-10 iterations.
-It’s worth to minimize this value for optimization.
+It’s worth minimizing this value for optimization.

 Cracks Depth Step Size Step size per iteration